 Manufacturing is an important driver of economic development and employment.
 At the current time, however, manufacturing value added per capita is only US$100 in the least developed countries compared to over US$4,500 in Europe and Northern America.
 Another important factor to consider is the emission of Carbon Dioxide during manufacturing processes.
 Emissions have decreased over the past decade in many countries but the pace of decline has not been even around the world.

-Technological progress is the foundation of efforts to achieve environmental objectives, such as increased resource and energy-efficiency.
-Without technology and innovation, industrialization will not happen, and without industrialization, development will not happen.
+Technological progress is the foundation of efforts to achieve environmental objectives, such as increased resource and energy efficiency.
+Without technology and innovation, industrialisation will not happen, and without industrialisation, development will not happen.
 There needs to be more investments in high-tech products that dominate the manufacturing productions to increase efficiency and a focus on mobile cellular services that increase connections between people.

 This Goal and Architecture

-Advancing sustainability in the built environment requires a development of industry and industrial infrastructure away from current practice towards new ways of producing and assembling.
-We must develop our industry, its services, products and transportation systems, to pollute less, tie up less energy, produce less waste, and provide solutions that are safer and healthier than current standards.
+Advancing sustainability in the built environment requires a development of industry and industrial infrastructure away from current practice and towards new ways of producing and assembling.
+We must develop our industry, its services, products and transportation systems to pollute less, tie up less energy, produce less waste and provide solutions that are safer and healthier than current standards.

 Sign up for updates